Locations Contact

 Relief Text

 If you’re seeking treatment for posterior tibial tendon dysfunction, we can help.
-Foot & Ankle Specialty Group is a modern, family-friendly podiatry clinic that has been serving Rancho Santa Margarita and Newport Beach since 2001.
+Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. is a modern, family-friendly podiatry clinic that has been serving Rancho Santa Margarita and Newport Beach since 2001.
 Founder Dr. Salma Aziz D.P.M, M.S. is an American Board of Podiatric Surgery Fellowship member, and has built her reputation on time-tested practices, spending plenty of time with her patients in order to develop the ideal treatment plan for their unique needs.
 Now with the additions of Dr. Petrina Yokay and Dr. Jessica Arneson, we have even more specialties and techniques to offer our patients to help them get back on their feet.

 Schedule a consultation media